Pearl Aday: Career

 In 1994, she was a backing singer for Meat Loaf's 1994 Everything Louder summer tour promoting the album Bat out of Hell II, as well as the follow-up tour in 1996, Born to Rock.
 She was a member of her father's backing band when they performed at the inaugural ball in 1997 for Bill Clinton.
 She became a full-fledged member of Neverland Express, Meat Loaf's touring band, from 1998-2003.
 In 2003, she sang on Meat Loaf's album Couldn't Have Said It Better on the duet "Man of Steel."
-On October 31, 2007 Pearl supported Meat Loaf one concert on his Seize the Night tour.
+On October 31, 2007, Pearl supported Meat Loaf one concert on his Seize the Night tour.

 She was portrayed in the 2000 TV movie To Hell and Back by Elisabeth Lund.

 She was featured on an album by the band Filter and was a backing singer for Mötley Crüe on their "Maximum Rock" tour, featured on the DVD release of the tour, "Lewd, Crued, and Tattooed."
 She was also with a Los Angeles-based band named Stella, fronted by Nancy Hower (Star Trek: Voyager), which broke up before releasing an album.
 She currently releases music with Pearl, a band in which she is the lead singer.
 The other musicians in the band are Mother Superior, best known for their work in The Rollins Band with Henry Rollins.

 Aday is married to Anthrax guitarist Scott Ian.
 Her photographs appeared on Music of Mass Destruction: Live from Chicago released by Anthrax in 2004.

 Aday now fronts the band Pearl which also features her husband Scott on guitar.
 In March 2008, they opened for Velvet Revolver in the UK.

-Pearl opened for Meat Loaf's Casa de Carne Tour on July 4, 2008 (Bath, UK), July 11, 2008 (Castle Howard, York, UK), July 13, 2008 (Blickling Hall, Norfolk, UK), July 21, 2008 (Zitadelle Berlin, Germany) and on July 23, 2008 (Stadtpark Hamburg, Germany).
+Pearl opened for Meat Loaf's Casa de Carne Tour on July 4, 2008 (Bath, England), July 11, 2008 (Castle Howard, York, England), July 13, 2008 (Blickling Hall, Norfolk, England), July 21, 2008 (Zitadelle Berlin, Germany) and on July 23, 2008 (Stadtpark Hamburg, Germany).
 In May 2009, she appeared on the FOX game show "Don't Forget the Lyrics" along with her father Meat Loaf and his duet partner Patti Russo: they won $500,000 for charity.
 She headlined her own 13-date 2010 US tour before rejoining Meat Loaf as an opening act in support of the Hang Cool Tour in 2010.
-In support of her first album, she also appeared on the January 21, 2010 episode of Jimmy Kimmel Live!.
+In support of her first album, she also appeared on the January 21, 2010, episode of Jimmy Kimmel Live!.
 Both she and her husband took a break from their musical careers, as the couple had a son named Revel Young Ian on June 19, 2011.